GR Supra (2019-)

 The maximum fee that a garage is allowed to charge for an MOT is £54.85, but you’ll often see them advertised for around £35-£45 to attract and retain business.

 An MOT may seem like just another expense, but it can help reveal potential problems that could affect the safety of your car further down the line.
-Plus failure to have a valid MOT makes your car illegal to drive (unless you’re on the way to get it tested), and it usually invalidates your insurance.
+Plus failure to have a valid MOT makes your car illegal to drive (unless you’re on the way to a pre-booked test), and it usually invalidates your insurance.

 Around 40% of cars submitted for MOT testing end up failing.
 To help make sure your car isn't one of them, keep reading to find out how to maximise the chances of your car passing first time.
 We reveal the quick checks you can do to make sure you're not caught out by a minor fault, plus we update you on the new MOT rules.

 MOT test changes in England, Scotland and Wales introduced a new system from 20 May 2018 for categorising faults found with your car.
 The new MOT test also includes some new checks, plus stricter rules for diesel car emissions.

 Any defects that the MOT tester finds are now categorised as either ‘dangerous’, ‘major’ or ‘minor’.
 If your car is found to have a ‘dangerous’ or ‘major’ fault, it will fail its MOT.
 If your car has a dangerous fault, you'll be required to fix it before you can drive it any further.

 There are also now stricter emissions rules for diesel cars with diesel particulate filters (DPFs) installed.
 DPFs capture and store exhaust soot to reduce emissions from diesel cars.
 Your car will get a major fault (and fail its MOT) if the MOT tester can see any smoke coming from the exhaust, or find evidence of tampering with the DPF.